Visual Abstract: Telecare Case Management for Older Adults During Pandemic

 JAMA Dermatology

-Authors: John S. Barbieri, M.D., M.B.A., of the University of Pennsylvania Perelman School of Medicine in Philadelphia, is the corresponding author.
+Authors: Katrina Abuabara, M.D., M.S.C.E., of the University of California, San Francisco, is the corresponding author.

 Editor’s Note: The article includes funding/support disclosures.
 Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.